 5. Skills and Certifications

-- Include a range of hard skills and soft skills
+- Include both hard skills and soft skills

 6. Additional Resume Section